elves/elvish/README.md

 The main binary can be installed using `go get github.com/elves/elvish`.
 There is also an auxiliary program called elvish-stub; install it with `make stub`.
 Elvish is funtional without the stub, but job control features depend on it.

-If you are lazy and use `bash` for `zsh` now, here is something you can copy-paste into your terminal:
+If you are lazy and use `bash` or `zsh` now, here is something you can copy-paste into your terminal:

 ```sh
 export GOPATH=$HOME/go